-Core modules -Foundations 1 and 2 (30 credits each):
+Core modules - Foundations 1 and 2 (30 credits each):

 A series of lectures, dealing with a range of major themes and issues from antiquity to the present day across the globe, runs in two parts in semesters 1 and 2.
 It is supported by discussion classes of about 15 students which help you to build up your confidence in looking, thinking, discussing and writing about Art History.
-Subjects change according to the tutors involved in the modules, but recent lecture blocks have included.
+Subjects change according to the tutors involved in the modules, but recent lecture blocks have included:

 - Classical and Byzantine Art

-- The Renaissance: Italy and Beyond ٠
+- The Renaissance: Italy and Beyond

-- The Buddhist Arts of Asia ٠
+- The Buddhist Arts of Asia

-- Nineteenth and Twentieth Century Art ٠
+- Connecting Nineteenth-Century Art Histories

-- From Civil Rights to Black Power ٠
+- From Civil Rights to Black Power

-- What is the Contemporary? ٠ Art Since 1960
+- What is the Contemporary?
+Art Since 1960

-Optional modules -Topics (15 credits each):
+Optional modules - Topics (15 credits each):

-In each semester, you will join a module that focuses on the first-hand study of art in London, making the most of the world class works in museums and galleries that surround us.
+In each semester, you will join a module that focuses on the first-hand study of art in London, making the most of the world class works in museums, galleries and sites that surround us.
 These are taught in groups of ten to twelve students and meet weekly.